zhoumiaosen/Self_Drive_Car_Tensorflow_AI/README.md

 ## How to Run

 ### 1. Run data collection on the robot car

-Execute the image data collection for the car with a single command, saving the images to files corresponding to the control keys: w/, a/, s/, and d/
+Execute the image data collection for the car with a single command, saving the images to files corresponding to the control keys: w/, a/, s/, and d/.
 Run car image date collection with one cmd:

 ```bash
 python src/car_data_capture.py
 ```

-### 2. Run model training on pc with GPU
+### 2. Run Model Training on PC with GPU

-Run AI modle training with one cmd:
+Execute AI model training with a single command on a GPU-equipped PC:

 ```bash
 python src/car_AI_train.py
 ```

-### 3. Run AI model on the robot car
+### 3. Run AI Model on the Robot Car

-Run car with one cmd:
+Execute the AI-driven operation of the robot car with a single command:

 ```bash
 python src/car_AI_Run.py